 A key feature of this transport link is the design and construction of the Rose Fitzgerald Kennedy Bridge – Ireland’s longest bridge.
 We worked with Spanish bridge specialist, Carlos Fernandez Casado (CFC), on this new crossing over the River Barrow estuary.
-Our bridge leader, Marcos Sanchez, spent the last two years of the project leading the provision of design services during the critical stages of construction, along with other members of the Arup bridge team and CFC.
+Our bridge leader, Marcos Sanchez, spent the last two years of the project leading the provision of design services during the critical stages of construction, along with other members of Arup’s bridge team and CFC.

 In June 2020, a special issue of e-mosty magazine focused on the history and design of this major river crossing.

 We were delighted to partner with world-leading cable-stayed bridge designers CFC on this complex design for Ireland, an iconic new link that is a tourist attraction in itself. ”Marcos Sanchez Director

 Creating an enhanced road-user experience

 Procured as a public-private partnership (PPP), the N25 New Ross bypass provides a quality transport route improving regional, national and international connectivity on the N25 Cork to Rosslare Euroroute.
 It also links the N25 with the N30 New Ross to Enniscorthy route.

 “Taking a user led design approach, we worked closely with Transport Infrastructure Ireland and the local authorities to enhance the experience of road users, in addition to providing shorter journey times,” said Greg Zabicki, Arup Senior Engineer, Highways.